carlperera/E23/README.md

 maxarea and minare = maximum and minimum area (in terms of pixels) that tennis balls will be recognised within. cv2.VideoCapture(INSERT_CAMERA_NUMBER_HERE)

+min_line_length = minimum pixel length for lines to be detected using Hough Transform

 # PLEASE NOTE CHANGING THE CAMERA FRAME RESOLUTION WILL REQUIRE RECALIBRATING ALL OF THE MINAREA AND MAXAREA AND RADIUS VALS.